5 Cameroon athletes reported missing at Commonwealth Games - Philly

 "But these athletes are guests here in Australia, they are still within their visas and they have the right to travel freely," Grevemberg said.
 "Right now we are worried about safety and welfare of the athletes and we are taking this very seriously and monitoring the situation with team Cameroon."

-The Australian Associated Press quoted Cameroon team manager Victor Agbor Nso as saying weightlifter Olivier Matam and boxers Ndzie Tchoyi and Simplice Fotsala had been due to compete Tuesday but could not be found.
+The Australian Associated Press quoted Cameroon team manager Victor Agbor Nso as saying weightlifter Olivier Matam Matam and boxers Christian Ndzie Tsoye and Simplice Fotsala had been due to compete Tuesday but could not be found.

-He said two other weightlifters, Aka Angeline Filji and Mikoumba Petit David, had earlier gone missing from the Games, but did not specify when.
+He said two other weightlifters, Arcangeline Foudji Sonkbou and Petit David Minkoumba, had earlier gone missing from the Games, but did not specify when.

 Gold Coast organizing committee chairman Peter Beattie said he wasn't surprised and it was something that happened at other games.